 DPI

-DPI (an abbrevation for "Dots Per Inch") is a measure of resolution in bitmaps, and bitmapped-devices (for example, screen displays and printers).
+DPI (an abbrevation for "Dots Per Inch"), also known as "PPI" (which stands for "Pixels Per Inch") is a measure of resolution in bitmaps, and bitmapped-devices (for example, screen displays and printers).

 DPI measures the number of pixels for every inch of display/print-out.
 The higher the DPI, the better the quality of the results.